Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 This tutorial shows how to use AXI Traffic Generators to provide input and capture output from an AI Engine kernel in hardware emulation.

-**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2020.2) for setting up software and installing the VCK190 base platform.
+**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2021.2) for setting up software and installing the VCK190 base platform.

-Before starting this tutorial Complete the following steps:
+Before starting this tutorial, complete the following steps:

 1. Set up your platform by running the `xilinx-versal-common-v2021.2/environment-setup-aarch64-xilinx-linux` script as provided in the platform download.
 This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
 If the script is not present, you **must** run the `xilinx-versal-common-v2021.2/sdk.sh`.
 2. Set up your `ROOTFS` and `IMAGE` to point to the `xilinx-versal-common-v2021.2` directory.